snaveenkpndevops/Python_Learning/Constructor_and_selfkeyword/Readme.md

 ### Constructor Definition:

-In python, a constructor is a special method used to initialize object of a class.
-The constructor method in python is called __init__.
-It is automatically invoked when a instance (object) of a class is created.
+In Python, a constructor is a special method used to initialize an object of a class.
+The constructor method in Python is called `__init__`.
+It is automatically invoked when an instance (object) of a class is created.

-* The Constructor method is defining using the def keyword followed by __init__.
+* The constructor method is defined using the `def` keyword followed by `__init__`.

-* It always takes atleast one argument, self, which refers to the instance being created.
+* It always takes at least one argument, `self`, which refers to the instance being created.